CMAtkins/sprite-detection/README.md

 # AI Framework for Detection of Lightning Sprites
+This project is created and maintained for educational purposes.
+Florida Gulf Coast University Department of Chemistry and Physics, Senior Capstone in Physics, Fall 2025.

 ## Phase 1: Data Preparation
 _Skip and go to phase 2 if image labelling is not necessary_